DataManagementLab/collab-coursebook/README.md

 or create a new config (.conf) file (similar to ``apache-collab-coursebook.conf``) replacing $SUBDOMAIN with the subdomain the system should be available under, and $MAILADDRESS with the e-mail address of your administrator and $PATHTO with the appropriate paths.
 Copy or symlink it to ``/etc/apache2/sites-available``.
 Then activate it with ``a2ensite collab-coursebook``.

-1. restart Apache ``sudo apachectl restart``
+1. Restart Apache ``sudo apachectl restart``
-1. create a dedicated user, e.g. ``adduser django --disabled-login``
+1. Create a dedicated user, e.g. ``adduser django --disabled-login``
-1. transfer ownership of the folder to the new user ``chown -R django:django /srv/collab-coursebook``
+1. Transfer ownership of the folder to the new user ``chown -R django:django /srv/collab-coursebook``
 1. Copy or symlink the uwsgi config in ``uwsgi-collab-coursebook.ini`` to ``/etc/uwsgi/apps-available/`` and then symlink it to ``/etc/uwsgi/apps-enabled/`` using e.g., ``ln -s /srv/collab-coursebook/uwsgi-collab-coursebook.ini /etc/uwsgi/apps-available/collab-coursebook.ini`` and ``ln -s /etc/uwsgi/apps-available/collab-coursebook.ini /etc/uwsgi/apps-enabled/collab-coursebook.ini``
-1. test your uwsgi configuration file with``uwsgi --ini collab-coursebook.ini``
+1. Test your uwsgi configuration file with``uwsgi --ini collab-coursebook.ini``
-1. restart uwsgi ``sudo systemctl restart uwsgi``
+1. Restart uwsgi ``sudo systemctl restart uwsgi``
-1. execute the update script ``./utils/update.sh --prod``
+1. Execute the update script ``./utils/update.sh --prod``

 ### Updates